sad-adnan/space_track/README.md

 ## Getting Started

+create a env file with below format in lib/env directory named .env

+'''
+SCANDIT_LICENSE_KEY=your_license_key
+'''

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: